Polydesma umbricola: Description

 Its wingspan is about 50 mm.
 Antennae of male minutely ciliated.
 Palpi with short third joint.
 Male with sub-basal area of hindwings clothed with long silky hair ventrally.
 Body brown suffused with fuscous color.
 Forewings with indistinct waved sub-basal, antemedial, medial, and post-medial lines, each arising from a black spot on the costa.
 A crenulate pale sub-marginal line with some fuscous suffusion inside it.
 A marginal series of lunulate spots present.
 Hindwings with indistinct antemedial and medial sinuous line.
 A crenulate sub-marginal pale line with fuscous suffusion inside it.
 A marginal series of lunulate spots present.
 Ventral side with the area inside the crenulate submarginal line of both wings broadly suffused with fuscous.

 Ecology

 The caterpillar is a serious defoliator of many plants across the world.
-Adult laid eggs near the tips of the terminal twigs.
-Newly emerged larvae fed on the tender leaves of the twigs.
+Adults lay eggs near the tips of the terminal twigs.
+Newly emerged larvae feed on the tender leaves of the twigs.
 Six larval instars until pupa.
 Young larvae secrete silk threads from spinnerets and suspended themselves from twigs by them.
 This habit, and the discharge of a fluid from a saclike, eversible gland are the only known defense strategies.
 Pupation usually found within bark cracks and crevices.
-Older larvae and adult are nocturnal.
+Older larvae and adults are nocturnal.

 Larvae are known to feed on plants like Albizia lebbeck, Pithecollobium dulce, Albizia saman, Acacia, Rosa and Salix.